venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

   for that you must [use libvirt framework in combination](server-alpine-libvirt-qemu-virtualization.md)
 * virsh can configure and save virtual machines and later just lauch but this will need the [use libvirt framework in combination](server-alpine-libvirt-qemu-virtualization.md)

+#### Display video and device recommendations

+In order of best compatibilty to most improvement:

+1. `-device cirrus-vga,vgamem_mb=16` the most compatible with older and modern systems, this has only most common features and enables the needs of vgabios, uefivga, VGA ouput and any OS supported, allows max 16Mgs video and is the best choice compatibility wise, pretty much any guest should be able to bring up a working display on this device; on default use 4Mgs of video, it not gets full hd but is close to 1024p if use 16 megs, The **best option for older systems emulaton and full emulation compatibilty**
+2. `-device virtio-vga,max_outputs=2` the most compatible with modern and up to date systems, has no dedicated video memory (except VGA compat.), if supports vgabios, uefivga, VGA ouput, gest os will need special module that is since 3.2 into linux; it gets full HD on it defaults, has (optional) hardware-assisted opengl acceleration which in turn needs opengl support enabled if `-display xxx,gl=on` is enabled in the qemu display (sdl/gtk), **recommended for both modern or older systems with support of opengl**
+3. `-device ramfb` very simple display device; ases a framebuffer stored in guest memory; does not have vga, support vgabios and uefivga; the firmware initializes it and allows to use it as boot display (grub boot menu, efifb, ...) without needing complex legacy VGA emulation. **Only recommended for SOC devices like older ARM boars emulation**
+4. `-device bochs-display` the simple linear framebuffer, with modesetting, does not have vga, supports vgabios, supports uefivga, and is linux focused; firmware will setup a linear framebuffer as GOP anyway and never use any legacy VGA features, so this device is **best option for UEFI related; also this is best option for server virtualized implementation**.
+4. `-device xql-vga` mostly dated, it feature is multihead support to a second display to remote connection, mostly for crap operating systems; if supports vgabios, uefivga, VGA ouput, and any guest OS will support it; featured 2D acceletarion so is mostly great for remote connection, but relies on a special client, offloading 2D acceleration to the spice client mostly virt-viewer; **its best option for modern and older combinations**.
+5. `-device virtio-gpu,max_outputs=2` the most featured with modern and up to date systems, has no dedicated video memory, it lack of VGA layer, only has uefivga, will reduce the attack surface (no VGA emulation) and reduce the memory footprint by 8 MB (no pci memory bar for VGA compatibility);
+that is since 4.0 into linux; it gets full HD on it defaults, has (optional) hardware-assisted opengl acceleration which in turn needs opengl support enabled if `-display xxx,gl=on` is enabled in the qemu display (sdl/gtk) gpu data will be stored in main memory instead. **This option is the best for linux or mac modern system and moder platform desktop emulation**

+#### Audio and Network device recommendations

+For audio in order of best compatibilty to most improvement:

+1. `-device AC97` is enought for older or newer devices, it comes with the mic and output at the same time, all the inputs and ouputs are auto mapped to the backend and provided without , this is the **best option for emulation of 32 or 64 bits of ARM or X86 based computers**
+2. `-device intel-hda -device hda-duplex` the High definition audio, that must be provided with a specific device way, the `hda-duplex` **will provide only "line in" and "line out" sound, no mic allowed**.
+3. `-device intel-hda -device hda-micro` the High definition audio, that must be provided with a specific device way, the `hda-micro` **will provide only "mic in" and "line out" sound, no "line in" allowed**.

+For network devices this will rely n two options only:

+* `-device rtl8139,netdev=nd1 -netdev user,id=nd1` is the most compatible
+for older or newer systems, performance is enought decent.
+* `-device virtio-net,netdev=nd1 -netdev user,id=nd1` is usefully for
+newer guest operating systems, performance will need of KVM.

 ## see also